A tale of perfect timing

-Dave didn't do anything at the time, except listen for the market results on Friday, out of curiosity.
+Dave didn’t do anything at the time, except listening for the market results on Friday, out of curiosity.
 Sure enough, the market went up.

 One week later, he received a second letter from the same forecaster.
 This one said, “The market will go down next Friday.”
 Again, Dave did nothing and guess what?
 The market fell on Friday.

 By early the next week, Dave was anxiously awaiting the letter.
 When it arrived, the message was, “The market will go up on Friday.”
 This time, he decided to get a piece of the action so he instructed his broker to buy-in.
 The market jumped on Friday and Dave made a quick $1000.

 The fourth week’s letter called for a further rise but added, “To continue receiving this letter, please send $100.”
 Dave sent the $100 (after all, he’d already made $1000 profit), bought in again, the market climbed and he made $2000.